GodotSteam/GodotSteam-Docs/docs/classes/music_remote.md

 # Music Remote

 Allows direct interaction with the Steam Music player.
 These functions only work with soundtracks you purchased or own on Steam.
+[See features / music_player for more information.](https://partner.steamgames.com/doc/features/music_player){ target="\_blank" }

+This class has absolutely no notes in either the SDK nor Valve's online documentation; everything here is assumed.

 !!! info "Only available in the main [GodotSteam branches](https://github.com/GodotSteam/GodotSteam){ target="\_blank" }"